civo/status/content/issues/2023-07-10-NYC1-region-disruption.md

 ---

+00:45:00 UTC

+The power issue continues to persist and we have no indication of an estimated time to fix and restoration of service in the data center that houses the NYC1 region.

+We will next update here at 01:15 UTC unless we hear any updates sooner.

+---

 2023-07-11 00:15:00 UTC

 We're afraid we have no update to share other than the data center provider in NYC1 is working on restoring power, which continues to be out.